willdollman/pixel-slicer/README.md

 pixel-slicer is an image and video encoder written in [Go](https://go.dev/).
 It's designed to optimise your web media for every possible browser and screen size, upload your media wherever it needs to go, and to do it all as quickly as possible.

-pixel-slicer uses the extremely efficient [libvips](https://github.com/libvips/libvips) for image encoding and [FFmpeg](https://github.com/FFmpeg/FFmpeg) for video encoding, though it's designed to be extendable and can work with any media encoder.
+pixel-slicer uses the extremely efficient [libvips](https://github.com/libvips/libvips) for image encoding and [FFmpeg](https://github.com/FFmpeg/FFmpeg) for video encoding, though it's extendable and can work with any media encoder.

-pixel-slicer's goal is to help you optimise media-heavy websites by encoding resources at multiple resolutions and formats, so the smallest file can be served to each client tuned for screen size and supported formats.
+pixel-slicer's goal is to help you optimise media-heavy websites by encoding resources at multiple resolutions and formats, so the most optimised file can be served to each client tuned for their screen size and supported formats.
 It was written to allow high performance sites packed with media to be served on a shoestring budget with pro performance - I wrote pixel-slicer as a backend processor for my own static [photolog site](https://photos.dollman.org/).

 ## Getting Started